Fork me on GitHub

 Simple feed rendering

 Now, let’s look at how we actually create a feed.
-Two functions are available:
+Three functions are available:

 renderAtom :: FeedConfiguration